-Additionally, sales enablement platforms will be essential to ensuring coaches have their engagement kits, training, and best practices at the ready when they need them.
-Just as a rep may use a sales enablement tool to find the best content for a buyer, a sales coach should also be empowered to quickly discover relevant content — such as calling recordings or playbooks — and effectively engage reps.
+Additionally, sales enablement platforms should have dedicated sales coaching functionality that allow you to have a 360-degree view of each rep’s performance with engagement kits and tips at the ready when they need them.
+Just as a rep may use a sales enablement tool to find the best content for a buyer, a sales coach should also be empowered to quickly discover relevant content — such as calling recordings of sales conversations or playbooks — and effectively engage reps.

 Plan and Prep, then Prep and Plan Some More

 It’s impossible to over-prepare for a coaching session.
 This is time that would otherwise be spent selling, so coaches must respect the rep’s commitment and ensure they use sessions wisely.
 According to Damon, Head of Global Strategy at Sandler Training, a manager “sharing a couple of ideas isn’t coaching.”
 Rather, each engagement should be “intentional” and “purposeful.”